A bruised Trump set for first meeting with world leaders after elections

 Breaking News Emails

-PARIS — President Donald Trump heads to France on Friday bruised yet emboldened by an election at home and set to face many world leaders pushing a global view squarely at odds with his "America First" vision.
+PARIS — President Donald Trump is headed to France, bruised yet emboldened by an election at home and set to face many world leaders pushing a global view squarely at odds with his "America First" vision.

 Looming over Trump’s weekend in Paris, where dozens of heads of state will commemorate the 100th anniversary of the end of World War I and call for more international engagement, is the prospect of an impromptu pull-aside discussion with Russian President Vladimir Putin.